 Here are three ways to choose memorable domain names:

 - Descriptive words: to make the domain name related to your site’s content.
-The first thing you need to do is describe the topic and tell customers what your website is talking about.
-And think of what do you want to provide to users.
-Then write topical keywords and find synonyms, antonyms, related to that thematic keywords.
+You first need to describe the topic and tell customers what your website is talking about.
+And think of what you want to provide to users.
+Then write topical keywords and find synonyms and antonyms related to that thematic keywords.
 Finally, to put the words right back together.

 - Brand name: The second method is to create your brand name, which is easier to remember than the keyword description because of being unique.
-To create something unique, try techniques such as word mixture, blending, and truncation, affixes addition, foreign words used… However, if you prefer this second way, more advertisement about your services is necessary.
+To create something special, try techniques such as word mixture, blending, truncation, affixes addition, foreign words used… However, more advertisement about your services is necessary if you prefer this second way.

 - Yourname.com: You can also build a name for yourself.
 However, this type often is used by bloggers.

 2. Your Keyword